 The last two years, explicit training in phonological awareness has not been a priority.
 While Fundations and SFA implicitly refer to phonological awareness training, our data has indicated that we need to explicitly provide our students with more phonological training.
-Heggerty curriculum will provide tier 2 and tier 3 interventions for our students with disabilities and those who are on RIMPs.
+Heggerty curriculum will provide Tier 2 and Tier 3 interventions for our students with disabilities and those who are on RIMPs.
+Explicit systematic phonics intervention has been implemented with third graders who are on not on track.